Nxtra/blogs-david-en-nick/skeleton.md

 The current use case is to ingest the data and then convert it to the `parquet` format.
 Finally, to land it on an S3 bucket for further batch processing, Kinesis Firehose is the service whose properties are best suited.

-If you want to explore the differnces between `Firehose` and `Data Streams` even further check the FAQ's here: [Firehose](https://aws.amazon.com/kinesis/data-streams/faqs/) and [Data Streams](https://aws.amazon.com/kinesis/data-firehose/faqs/)
+If you want to further explore the differences between `Firehose` and `Data Streams`, check the FAQ's here: [Firehose](https://aws.amazon.com/kinesis/data-streams/faqs/) and [Data Streams](https://aws.amazon.com/kinesis/data-firehose/faqs/)

 ## Transform and land the data